People Management

 You could also offer training programs to fill critical knowledge gaps within the organization.
 Let’s say your software development team desperately needs help but experienced external hires are too expensive.
 Finding current employees who are interested in development and training them can be a better investment than bringing in new engineers.

-Advantages of Internal Recruitment
+The Advantages of Recruitment and Hiring from Within

 Retain and Nurture Top Talent